Dawley: Railways

-The nearest railway station is Telford Central.
-Historically, the Great Western Railway maintained a line that passed through the parish, going through the tunnel at Heath Hill.
-This tunnel is still used and is currently part of Telford Steam Railway's expansion project.
-It was also served by the single platformed station at Dawley and Stirchley railway station on the Coalport Branch Line which ran from Hadley to Coalport.
-It opened in 1860 but closed in 1952 and the trackbed including platform now form part of the Silkin Way.
+Unlike the other towns in Telford and Wrekin, Dawley never had its own railway station to serve the town itself.
+Two railway stations served the town despite being some distance from Dawley itself.
+The nearest station to the town was Dawley and Stirchley, located roughly 1 mile to the southeast of the town under Stirchley Lane and also served the neighboring village of Stirchley.
+It opened in 1860 on the Coalport branch line but closed in 1952 along with the line.
+The trackbed including the platform now form part of the Silkin Way.
+The other station is in nearby Horsehay, located 1 mile to the southwest of the town.
+It is on the former Wellington to Craven Arms Line and originally closed in 1962, before being reopened by the Telford Steam Railway.
+It now serves as a heritage railway station.
+The nearest mainline station for the town is Telford Central.

 History

 Dawley is mentioned in the Domesday Book and is therefore one of the older settlements in Shropshire.

 There was a castle in Dawley, but it was demolished around 1648.
 The site is unknown, although the Castle Pools (on the old quarry site) and Castle Ironworks (built by the Darby family, one of whom commissioned the world-famous Iron Bridge) possibly indicate the general area where it may have stood.
 Prior to the landscaping that followed the creation of Telford New Town, extensive ruins were detectable next to the Castle Pools and are shown on old maps as being the location of the castle, but, in the 1980s, the whole area was buried under thick topsoil and planted with trees.
 Ironbridge is a short distance away.

 For over three centuries, Dawley was a mining town, both for coal and ironstone.
 Clay extraction, for local industrial-pipe factories, brickyards and the pottery industry, have been major influences on the landscape.
 Mining had an important impact on the local culture.
 In 1821, production at Dawley's ironworks of was halted by striking miners in protest at lowering of their wages.
 Many of the workers in Dawley joined a larger group of protesters in what came to be known as the Cinderloo Uprising.
 In 1872, the Springwell Pit Disaster resulted in the deaths of eight men and boys.

 Prior to large-scale levelling as part of the development of Telford New Town, the area was covered by clay mounds and large clay pits that dominated the landscape, to the extent that they formed points of reference for the locals.
 There is still a local clay-pipe factory in the adjacent Doseley village; grey clay predominates on the immediate outskirts of Dawley.